um-grex/grex-docs/content/english/connecting/data-transfer/_index.md

 However, on Linux, Globus does no share everything by default, other than users $HOME !
 Even when there exist symbolic links to __/project__ or __/scratch__, they would not yet be navigable in the Globus Web UI or CLI.
 Symbolic links across the filesystems do not work in Globus, unless both filesystems are shared!

-To enable sharing filesystems other than $HOME, the following special file has to be edited: ``` ~/.globusonline/lta/config-paths ```
+To enable sharing filesystems other than $HOME, the following special file has to be edited: `~/.globusonline/lta/config-paths`
-By default Globus creates this file with only one line, ```~/,0,1``` that corresonds to user's home directory.
+By default Globus creates this file with only one line, `~/,0,1` that corresonds to user's home directory.
 To add your project, or other filesystems, an extra line per filesystem must be added to the file.
-An example below shows a correct ```~/.globusonline/lta/config-paths``` file for Grex.
+The example below shows a template `~/.globusonline/lta/config-paths` file for Grex.

 {{< highlight bash >}}
 # modify the file as needed.
 Each line is of the format Path,SharingFlag,RWFlag.